Beast Wars: Transformers: Video games

 There have been two Beast Wars video games.
 The first game, Beast Wars: Transformers, was released for the PlayStation and PC.
 It is a third-person shooter, based on the first season of the show, in which players control either the Maximals or the Predacons in a series of missions to undermine the other faction's attempts at gaining enough resources to win the war between them and escape the planet.
 The PC conversion added a multiplayer feature that allowed up to 8 players to play over LAN, with its own playrooms in the MS Gaming Zone.
 The playrooms were shut down in 2006.

-The second game, Beast Wars Transmetals, is a Fighting-Vipers-style fighting-game based on the second season released by Bay-Area-Multimedia.
+The second game, Beast Wars Transmetals, is a fighting game based on the second season released for the PlayStation and Nintendo 64 by BAM!
+Entertainment.
 Most of the cast-members from the show reprised their voice-roles.

 A third game was in the works for the PlayStation 2, but was scrapped in pre-production, without any official word as to why, or how far the project was before the plug was pulled.

 Home media

 The series was originally released on DVD in Region 1 by Kid Rhino Entertainment (under its Rhinomation classic animation entertainment brand) in 2003/2004.

 On February 8, 2011, Shout!
 Factory announced that they had acquired the rights to the series and planned to rerelease it.
-They subsequently rereleased season 1 on DVD on June 7, 2011 as well as a complete series set on the same day.
+They rereleased season 1 on DVD on June 7, 2011 as well as a complete series set on the same day.
 Both releases contain extensive bonus features including interviews, featurettes and special 24 page comic book, "Transformers Timelines: Dawn of Future's Past."
 Season 2 & 3 were rereleased on October 4, 2011.

-In Region 4, Madman Entertainment released all three seasons on DVD in Australia in 2006.
+In Region 4, Madman Entertainment released all three seasons on DVD, in its original PAL format in Australia in 2006.
 On June 24, 2009, they released Transformers: Beast Wars – Complete Collection.
 The 10-disc box-set features all 52 episodes of the series as well as many bonus features.